Rank distinguishing marks

 The sergeant almost always has a coordinating task on a part of the police work.

 At every desk there are a few brigadiers with coordinating tasks, such as traffic, crime, field laws, public order, environment.

 The Sergeant makes plans for his task area that are then executed by the (main) agents.
-In addition, the sergeant also does the work that the agent does.
+In addition, the sergeant also does the work that the (senior) officer does.

 A sergeant can also become a local police officer and then has the police responsibility for a specific neighborhood.